–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 My university training is in ecosystem science, with a specialization in plant physiology and genetics.
 For more than 35 years, I’ve worked with scientists from around the world who study climate change and the agricultural and political responses required to confront this problem.
 I’ve helped hundreds of scientists to publish (literally) thousands of peer-reviewed science journal papers on climate change and the plant and ecosystem responses.
 Based on this research, I believe that climate change threatens Canadian lives through crop failures—something that seemed unimaginable until recently.
 Canada may be spared the worst impacts of climate change, but we won’t escape unscathed.
 We need to act now to minimize the consequences.

 Note: Because my primary expertise relates to plants, and because agricultural animals depend on plant matter, I will focus on plants in this white paper.
-There will be parallel problems and parallel solutions required for animal agriculture.
-For example, a severe shortage of fodder created significant problems in 2021 and 2022 for cattle farmers.
+Parallel problems will exist and parallel solutions will be required for animal agriculture.
+For example, a severe shortage of fodder created significant problems for cattle farmers in 2021 and 2022.

-In section 2, I will describe the main problems.
+In section 2, I will describe the main problems we must solve.
 In section 3, I will describe potential solutions.
 In section 4, I will conclude with a call for action.
 This will not be an exhaustive analysis, but rather one intended to raise awareness of the key points and motivate action.

 Note: Since I don’t know who will read this white paper, I’ve provided a simple and clear description, supported by evidence (literature citations in brackets).
 I’ve also chosen simple examples rather than performing an exhaustive literature review.
 If you already understand these issues, skip ahead to section 3.